MTMDC

 previous month in each of three categories:

-1) Civil War and Pre-Civil War relics
+1) Civil War/Pre-Civil War relics

 2) Coins